uk96/Question-and-answer-blog/README.md

 # question-and-answer-blog
 This portal is created for users to ask question and answer questions.
 Link to site: http://qandablog.000webhostapp.com .
 There ae 2 sections.
-1. Admin to review complaints
+1. Admin to review complaints.
 2. Students for blogging.
 Action performed by student:
 1.Ask questions
 2.Answer questions
 3.Like a question
 4.Dislike a question
 5.Report a question
 6.View personal details like profile pic, name, email Id ,etc 7.View all answers given by user in one tab